ufo2011/NXP-MCUBootUtility/README-en.md

 　　After the Step6 operation in the above figure, you can see that the image downloaded into Boot Deivce is indeed cipher text.
 In fact, HAB encryption only supports encrypted image area, and other areas (such as FDCB, IVT, Boot Data, etc.) are not encrypted.
 　　All operations are correct.
 Set the Boot Mode to 2'b10(Internal Boot mode) via SW7 DIP switch on the board.
 The rest will remain all 0s.
 After power-on, you can see that the HAB signed encrypted image is executed normally.
 　　You may be curious, since the image is HAB encrypted, where is the password?
 How to set it up?
 In fact, the image encryption operation is completely encapsulated by the HAB encryption tool.
 The AES-128 algorithm is used by HAB encryption, the corresponding 128-bit AES-128 Key is not user-defined, but the HAB encryption tool automatically generates it randomly, and each AES-128 Key generated by every encryption operation is different, even if you have not replaced the original image.
 The AES-128 Key is saved in the \nxp-sec-boot\gen\hab_crypto\hab_dek.bin file.
 　　From the above diagram, the Bootable image shown in the image download window shows that compared to the HAB single-signature method, the final part of the Bootable image is a DEK KeyBlob component.
-This DEK KeyBlob is The key data in hab_dek.bin is dynamically encrypted by the Master Secret Key in the internal SNVS module of the MCU chip.
+This DEK KeyBlob is the key data in hab_dek.bin is dynamically encrypted by the Master Secret Key in the internal SNVS module of the MCU chip.
 Because the Master Secret Key is the unique in each chip, the DEK KeyBlob is also unique.
 This is key to protect the image from being illegally stolen.
 　　Why does HAB encryption not support XIP Image?
 In fact, a simple analysis of the boot principle makes it clear that Image stores ciphertext in the Boot Device.
 This part of the ciphertext must be decrypted into plaintext by HAB before it can be executed by the CPU.
-Therefore, it must be specified different storage spaces to store the image plaintext, Non-XIP image naturally specifies that the plaintext should be stored in the chip's internal SRAM or external SDRAM, and the XIP Image is directly executed in the Boot Device.
+Therefore, it must be specified different storage spaces to store the image plaintext, Non-XIP Image naturally specifies that the plaintext should be stored in the chip's internal SRAM or external SDRAM, and the XIP Image is directly executed in the Boot Device.
 The plaintext address and the ciphertext address are the same.
 Therefore, HAB encryption does not support XIP Image.

 ##### 3.3.4 Mode 4: Enable single-engine BEE encryption (unique SNVS Key)
 　　The fourth mode is the advanced security mode, that is, single-engine BEE-level encryption of image with a unique SNVS Key, which is generally used in applications where product security is extremely high.
 The main difference between BEE encryption and HAB encryption is that the main body of the decryption operation is different.
 There are three main differences: